Many of the items below have been sent in by readers over the years.

 100% natural cotton, silk or linen rug

 They will tear these apart and dig in them.
 Some animals will eat the fibers and that is very bad and rug must be taken away.
-But some animals will be ok with a toy like this, will just rip it up and not eat it.
+But some animals will just rip it up and not eat it.

 regarding fabric of any kind

-If they eat it, it may be very bad for them.
+If they eat it, it may be very bad.
 Hard to tell what rabbits can pass.
 If it's something organic that can break down in their stomachs, it's ok...but it's hard to tell what they can digest.
 Sometimes things pass right through and sometimes they don't.
 Fabric is not recommended -- may be ok if supervised.

 Cardboard tubes, toilet paper tubes and boxes